Skip to content

 Step 3: Notify NYS

-Finally, if you think you see a spotted lanternfly in New York, take some photos and either email them — with the location — to spottedlanternfly@agriculture.ny.gov or fill out this online form.
-Someone will get in touch with you shortly.
+Finally, if you think you see a spotted lanternfly outside of the N.Y. counties where they’ve already been found, take some photos and either email them — with the location — to spottedlanternfly@agriculture.ny.gov or fill out this online form.
+In 2024, N.Y. authorities are only requesting reports from outside of Dutchess, Nassau, New York City, Orange, Putnam, Rockland, Suffolk (except for North Fork), Sullivan, Ulster, and Westchester counties.
+If you’re outside of those counties and submit a lanternfly sighting, someone will get in touch with you shortly.
 If possible, collect a specimen and place it in alcohol or the freezer.

 With a little effort, combined with some luck, we can limit the spread of these pests into the Hudson Valley and the rest of N.Y.